cloud-shuttle/flow-rs/docs/design.md

-# Rust xyflow Design Document
+# Flow-RS Design Document

 ## Leveraging Leptos Helios Architecture for Node-Based UI

 ### Executive Summary

-This document outlines the design for `rust-xyflow`, a high-performance node-based UI library built in Rust that leverages the proven architecture, performance optimizations, and multi-framework support patterns from the Leptos Helios ecosystem.
+This document outlines the design for `flow-rs`, a high-performance node-based UI library built in Rust that leverages the proven architecture, performance optimizations, and multi-framework support patterns from the Leptos Helios ecosystem.

 ## 🎯 **Strategic Advantages from Leptos Helios**